Obtaining a Contractor’s License in North Carolina

 Exam preparation courses prepare you to take and pass the NASCLA or North Carolina Building or Residential Contractor exams.
 Our North Carolina NASCLA exam prep courses and North Carolina Contractor exam prep courses offer exam simulators and exam-ready tabbed and highlighted approved books, as well as tips and tricks for taking and passing whichever exam you decide to take.

-Subcontractors Licenses and Exams
+Subcontractor Licenses and Exams

 North Carolina offers several subcontractors licenses for those that do not wish to get a full Building or Residential Contractors License.
 You are required to take and pass an exam related to the specialty.